Summary

 © Photo: Men In This Town

-I wanted to show you that you can combine a tie and a chambray shirt.
-I even encourage you to do so because it immediately makes the tie less precious, more within everyone's reach, it is also less pretentious as a result.
+I wanted to show you that you can pair a tie with a chambray shirt.
+I even encourage you to do so because it makes the tie immediately less precious, more accessible to everyone, and it is also less pretentious as a result.

 The charm of the outfit comes mainly from the slight difference in color between the flannel of the pants and that of the jacket.
-As if he hadn't really paid attention in the morning, and had put on what he had found.
+As if he hadn't really paid attention in the morning, that he had put on what he had found.

-I also think of this: the combination of anthracite flannel pants and chocolate brown suede calfskin shoes for winter is absolutely exquisite!
+This also comes to mind: the combination of anthracite flannel pants and chocolate brown suede shoes for winter is absolutely exquisite!
 You can also vary the shades of these two colors.

-Finally, note that the cardigan is very useful to give coherence to everything.
+Finally, note that the cardigan is very useful to give coherence to all this.
 Without it, it would be a little too dark, not very readable in fact.

-A discreet white pocket wouldn't have gone amiss.
+A discreet white cover would not have gone amiss.

 THE RIGHT WAY TO WEAR A PATTERNED TIE